PureStorage-OpenConnect/PureStorage.FlashArray.VMware/README.md

 <p><!--StartFragment--></p>

 <!-- wp:paragraph -->
-<p>To help our customers I have written a module that includes a lot of the common operations people might need to “connect” PowerCLI to our PowerShell SDK.</p>
+<p>To help our customers we have written a module that includes a lot of the common operations people might need to “connect” PowerCLI to our PowerShell SDK.</p>
 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->